-Application No: 15/0275N

-Location: Land off Mill Lane, Bulkeley, Cheshire, SY14 8BL

-Proposal: Full application to erect 14 dwellings on land off Mill Lane, Bulkeley

-Applicant: M Schofield

-Expiry Date: 28-Apr-2015

-CONCLUSION:

-It is acknowledged that the Council is unable to robustly demonstrate a five-year housing land supply and that, accordingly, in the light of the advice contained in the National Planning Policy Framework, it should favourably consider suitable planning applications for housing that can demonstrate that they meet the definition of sustainable development.
+Application No: 15/0275N Location: Land off Mill Lane, Bulkeley, Cheshire, SY14 8BL Proposal: Full application to erect 14 dwellings on land off Mill Lane, Bulkeley Applicant: M Schofield Expiry Date: 28-Apr-2015 CONCLUSION: It is acknowledged that the Council is unable to robustly demonstrate a five-year housing land supply and that, accordingly, in the light of the advice contained in the National Planning Policy Framework, it should favourably consider suitable planning applications for housing that can demonstrate that they meet the definition of sustainable development.
 There is an environmental impact in the locality due to the loss of open countryside and agricultural land.
-There would also be an adverse impact on the landscape, and protected trees.
+There would also be an adverse impact on the landscape.
 The site is also unsustainably located.
 The proposal would satisfy the economic and social sustainability roles by providing for much needed housing adjoining an existing settlement.
 The proposal would provide policy compliant levels of affordable housing, contributions to education and would be acceptable in ecology terms.
-Subject to conditions, the proposal is considered to be acceptable in terms of amenity, flood risk, highway safety, drainage and design.
+Subject to conditions, the proposal is considered to be acceptable in terms of amenity, flood risk, highway safety, drainage, housing, trees and landscaping.
 However, these do not outweigh the concerns outlined above and it is therefore considered to be unsustainable development and accordingly is recommended for refusal.
-RECOMMENDATION: REFUSE PROPOSAL:
+RECOMMENDATION: REFUSE REASON FOR DEFERRAL: This application was deferred at the Southern Planning Committee meeting on 22nd April 2015 for the following reasons: - Further information with respect to the affordable housing - Clarification of the TPO trees on site - Further information regarding sewage disposal with reference to the dwelling to the north of the site - A Committee site inspection to enable Members to assess the impact of the proposed development PROPOSAL: